 Now, to a degree, this is true.
 One would be a fool to deny that there are hyper-successful men at the top of society hold many of the levers of power and have done for time immemorial.
 Issues arise when we make the mental leap to the belief the power and influence wielded by this tiny group of men represent the entire structure of western civilisation.
 Just some cursory glances around us and it becomes clear to see that these days this notion is fanciful.
 Power and influence are spread proportionately more so between the genders than the dominant cultural influencers in the west would have us believe.
 I’d even go so far to say that the tables have in the main turned in favour of the feminine.
 In and of itself, this is not an issue, our concern should lie with who it is turning the tables, with what aspirations, and at what cost.
 I’ll expand further on this point in a moment.

 I will return to the subject of my kids and concerns in the conclusion, before that I’ll broaden the issue and step through some examples of inequality in our institutions.
-But first, a brief discursion into Marxism to outline the intellectual framework and strategy through which an insurgent group might gain influence over culture and civil society with their own ideas and agenda.
+But first, a brief discursion into neo-Marxist philosophy for an exposition of the intellectual framework and strategy through which an insurgent group might gain influence over culture and civil society with their ideas and agenda.

 Cultural Hegemony and the ‘War of Position’